SWI-Prolog/swipl-devel/man/lib/clpfdlib.md

 CLP(FD) is an instance of the general CLP(.) scheme, extending logic programming with reasoning over specialised domains.
-CLP(FD) lets us reason about **integers** in a way that fits the relational nature of Prolog.
+CLP(FD) lets us reason about **integers** in a way that honors the relational nature of Prolog.

 There are two major use cases of CLP(FD) constraints: